Hormones and performance

 If you go to your GP with suspected low testosterone, here's the typical NHS pathway:

 The gap between step 1 and treatment can be 6–12 months on the NHS.
-This is one reason men opt for private blood testing — not to self-prescribe TRT, but to arrive at the GP appointment with comprehensive, correctly-timed blood results that remove ambiguity and speed up the referral pathway.
+This is one reason men opt for private blood testing — not to self-prescribe TRT, but to arrive at the GP appointment with full, correctly-timed blood results.
+Clear results remove doubt and speed up the referral pathway.
+For the detail on when the NHS will and won't test, see our guide to getting a testosterone test on the NHS.

 10. Testosterone in women: the overlooked hormone